 Both Timberland and Timberland Pro boots are very similar in quality.
 All Timberland boots are imported and manufactured overseas.
 The construction used in both boots is a waterproof seam-sealed construction where the outer seams of the boot are sealed with latex to provide a barrier against water.
 When paired with waterproof nubuck or leather, a seam-sealed construction gives the boot a watertight seal.

 Where you’ll visually see the most difference is in the upper paneling.
 Since they are made for heavy duty work, the Timberland Pro Direct Attach has reinforced paneling above the heal of the boot for safety.
 But despite this difference much of the uppers are the same with robust triple-stitching throughout.

 You’ll also see some difference between the Timberland Premium and Timberland Pro when it comes to the outsoles.
-The Timberland Premium 6-inch boot has the classic rubber lug outsole.
+The Timberland Premium 6-inch boot has the classic commando lug outsole.
 The outsole on the Timberland Pro Direct Attach is slightly thicker and is made of a non-marking rubber that is oil-resistant and provides electrical hazard protection.

 Comfort and Insulation

 Although Timberland incorporates comfort into all of their boots, Timberland Pro is the better option when it comes to comfort for all day standing.
 Both boots use slightly different technologies for foot support.
 Timberland Premium offers a leather-covered footbed with light cushioning while the Timberland Pro Direct Attach includes a cushioned polyurethane footbed that also helps with breathability and oder.